Add Controls to Displays and edit properties, mapping to tags.

 1. Basic Input Components

-Open display in Draw editor.
+Open the display in the Draw editor.

 Button:

-1. Drag Button from toolbox
+1. Drag Button from the toolbox.

 3. Properties: